10 Ways To Grow Your Blog

 7.Provide Your Readers with Valuable Content

 Have you ever read a post expecting it to provide you with solutions to a particular problem, only to waste 10 minutes reading a bunch of fluff?
 Imagine the disappointment and frustration you felt, do you want your readers to leave your site feeling the same?
 I think it's safe to assume the answer is no, so provide them with valuable content.
 Answer questions your audience may have, provide them with solutions, and educate them about your niche.
 If you're not sure what exactly your audience finds valuable, research!
-Don't be afraid to ask; you can do this through polls and surveys or even scrolling through Facebook groups to read any vents and challenges that your audience is discussing.
+Don't be afraid to ask; you can do this through polls and surveys or even scrolling through Facebook groups to read any frustrations and challenges that your audience is discussing.

 8.Engage with Your Readers